FLCAC-admin/FLCAC-docs/docs/glossary.md

 : ...

 [process](https://greendelta.github.io/olca-schema/classes/Process.html)
 : A set of related activities that convert inputs into output(s).
 A network of processes, the {term}`product system`, is used to define the life cycle of a product.
-Processes are characterized as {term}`unit process`es or {term}`system process`es.
+Processes are characterized as {term}`unit processes <unit process>` or {term}`system processes <system process>`.
 For more discussion of processes see [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/processes/index.html?highlight=process#processes)

 Product Category Rule
 : A collection of data source, scoping, and allocation rules for an {term}`Environmental Product Declaration`.
 "A set of specific rules, requirements and guidelines for developing Type Ill environmental declarations for one or more product categories." from[ISO 14025](https://www.iso.org/standard/38131.html).
 See also [EPA's Guidance for Product Category Rule Development](https://cfpub.epa.gov/si/si_public_record_report.cfm?dirEntryId=259406&Lab=NRMRL)

 product flow
-: These are all the flows that are not elementary or {term}`waste flow`s, and represent the materials or energy exchanged between processes within the {term}`product system`. [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/flows/index.html)
+: These are all the flows that are not elementary or {term}`waste flows <waste flow>`, and represent the materials or energy exchanged between processes within the {term}`product system`. [openLCA 2 manual](https://greendelta.github.io/openLCA2-manual/flows/index.html)

 product system
 : ...